-The efficiency of RASH lies in its ability to reshape the search region \mathcal{R} according to the occurrence or lack of success during the last step: if a step in a certain direction yields a better objective value, then \mathcal{R} is expanded along that direction; it is reduced otherwise.
-Therefore, once a promising direction is found, the probability that subsequent steps will follow the same direction is increased, and the search shall
+The efficiency of RASH lies in the ability to reshape the search region $\mathcal{R}$ according to the occurrence or lack of success during the last step: if a step in a certain direction yields a better objective value, then $\mathcal{R}$ is expanded along that direction; it is reduced otherwise.
+Therefore, once a promising direction is found, the probability that subsequent steps will follow the same direction is increased, and search shall proceed more and more aggressively in that direction until bad results reduce its prevalence.
+The algorithm is outlined in Fig. 1.